Tag

 Views: 8

 The 9 best free photo editors in 2024, Tired of everything being a subscription?
-Need to edit a photo or make a social media graphic right now?
+Need to edit a photo or make a graphic right now?

 I get it—the cost and the impatience.
 Adobe Photoshop is the industry standard for a reason, but there are plenty of free Photoshop alternatives out there.
 As a certified Creative Person, I’ve used Photoshop for over 20 years in both my corporate marketing and freelance careers and for personal projects ranging from web graphics to sarcastic t-shirt designs.